 Youth Development Center

 Fax: (859) 246-4355

-The Division of Youth Services, Youth & Family Services team of Social Workers, Program Aides and a Eligibility Counselor, offer community outreach and education programs at multiple locations in Fayette County.
+The Division of Youth Services, Youth Development Center team of Social Workers, Program Aides and a Eligibility Counselor, offer community outreach and education programs at multiple locations in Fayette County.
 Services are provided to youth under the age of 18 who are navigating their adolescent years.

 Our goal is to assist youth in reaching their highest potential.
 We do this by providing youth and their families with case management services, youth summer employment, homework assistance, community events, field trips, community resources, education and awareness, as well as offer positive opportunities for youth.

-These services are offered to Family Court and to parents of youth experiencing difficulties in their adolescent years.
-Youth do not have to be in the court system to receive services through the Division of Youth Services.
-Services can assist with crisis or offer longer term support to families and youth.
+Services are rendered by a social worker to parents who have youth under the age of 18 who are experiencing difficulties in their adolescent years (running away, beyond control, missing school, substance abuse etc…).
+Youth do not have to be in the court system to receive services through The Division of Youth Services (DYS).

 Coleman House Project

 The Coleman House Project serves teens and their families by providing substance abuse treatment and mental health services.
 This is accomplished through a collaborative effort involving the three community agencies: The Lexington Fayette Urban County Government – Division of Youth Services; Bluegrass Regional MH/MR - Teen POP and the Center for Women, children and Families -The Nest.
 The 12 week program offers A Global Appraisal of Individual Needs (GAIN) Assessment (a standardized bio-psycho-social assessment designed to help clinicians gather information for diagnosis, and treatment planning); the Seven Challenges; individual, group and family counseling; family nurturing program; workshops and other activities.